MaorSabag/Adaptix-StealthPalace/README.md

 ./install.sh --ax /path/to/AdaptixServer
 ```

-`--ax` must point to the directory that contains `profile.yaml` (your Adaptix server root).
+`--ax` must point to the directory containing `profile.yaml` (your Adaptix server root).
 The script will fail early with a clear message if the path is wrong or the profile is missing.

 After it completes, restart your Adaptix teamserver to pick up the new extender.